-I work from intuition.
-An eye, the bud of a rose and even the essential nodes of pleasure that encourage ecstasy are each of the same related beauty and shape.
-Existence contains myriad new moments of confirmation that everything may be boiled down to the essential elements of the broth of life, and these essential forms may be traced and experienced universally through the expression of an open-minded making of marks on a plate or page.
+I work from intuition, looking for patterns and synchronicity as my images emerge.
+An eye, the bud of a rose and even the sensual nodes of pleasure that encourage ecstasy are phenomena of related beauty, shape and intrinsic meaning.
+For me, existence contains many such visual moments in confirmation of the idea that everything may be boiled down to the smallest, most essential elements of the broth of life.
+I work to trace these primal forms through an open-minded and sustained evolution of making marks and forms.

 Oscar J. Gillespie is a Professor of Art at Bradley University, where he has been a member of the faculty since January of 1986.
 He teaches printmaking and drawing.
 As a printmaker, he is noted for his expertise in monotypes and in intaglio, especially metal-plate engraving.

 Exhibiting widely since 1974, he has shown his work in more than 300 solo, group, invitational and juried exhibitions.
 His work may be found in more than 60 public collections, including the Fogg Museum, Harvard; The Museum of Fine Arts, Boston; the Denver Art Museum; the Lauren Rogers Museum, Laurel, Mississippi; the Walker Art Center, Minneapolis; the Nelson-Atkins Museum, Kansas City, the New York Public Library; the Plains Museum, Fargo, North Dakota; and the National Museum of Posnan, Poland.